AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 - \ref A_XCHAR.

 \see
-- For more information on the macros, please consult chapter \ref alib_characters_prepro_literals of the
-  \ref alib_mod_characters "Programmer's Manual" of module \alib_characters_nl.
+- For more information on the macros, please consult chapter \ref alib_characters_prepro_literals of the \ref alib_mod_characters "Programmer's Manual" of module \alib_characters_nl.
-- For information about how to change the default character width, see complete chapter
+- For information about how to change the default character width, see chapter
   \ref alib_characters_prepro "3.
 Type Selection And Character Literals".
 - To really grasp all aspects of \alib characters and strings, of course both Programmer's Manuals should be reviewed.
 This might be a good point in time to do this.